Are you OK with cookies?

 Hearings that follow, at which evidence will be produced and witnesses will be questioned, maybe in Omagh, Belfast, elsewhere in Northern Ireland or indeed in London.
 The Chairman will decide on the hearing location, or locations, based on a number of factors.
 The Inquiry secretariat and legal teams will be based in both Belfast and London.

-As much as possible, the hearings will be live-streamed so that the public can watch proceedings without attending the hearing in person.
+In line with our duty to transparency, the Inquiry hearings will ordinarily be open to the public to attend where individuals can watch proceedings from the public gallery.
+The hearings will also be live streamed on the Inquiry YouTube Channel.
 There may be times when hearings will be held in private, for reasons of confidentiality or national security for example.
 These are called ‘closed hearings’.
 The Chairman will only take evidence in closed session where he judges it is absolutely necessary to get to the truth.

 All up to date information about the Inquiry can be found on our website.
 The website will contain recent and updated open documents, information about the Inquiry’s team, ongoing work and investigations, and details on how to get in touch with the Inquiry.
-We will publish regular updates with the progress of the Inquiry.
+We will publish regular updates with the progress of the Inquiry and post important updates on Twitter/X.

 How long will the Inquiry last, and how much will it cost?